olegman/redux-actions-helpers/README.md

     }
 }
 ```
-But now we could do it much better:
+But now we have [createAction](https://github.com/olegman/redux-actions-helpers#createactiontype-paramscreator) helper that could do it much better:
 ```javascript
 import { createAction } from 'redux-actions-helpers';
 export const actionWithoutParams = createAction('ACTION_WITHOUT_PARAMS');
 ```
-Feel the difference only one single line to create action, and as you can see we moved away extra export of constant, because for now our action can act like constant too.
+Feel the difference only one single line to create action(it's **83,4%** less lines of code), and as you can see we moved away extra export of constant, because for now our action can act like constant too.

 And what about actions with params, previously we can do like this
 ```javascript